glynnbird/birdreader/README.md

 ## How does it work?

 BirdReader doesn't store anything locally other than its source code and your configuration.
-The data is stored in Cloudant (CouchDB) database in the cloud.
+The data is stored in a Cloudant (CouchDB) database in the cloud.
 You will need to sign up for a free Cloudant account (disclaimer: other hosted CouchDB services are available, and this code should work with any
 CouchDB server e.g. your own).